vonmillhausen/sf2000/README.md

 ---

 ## Hardware

+### CPU
 Although the main CPU of the SF2000 has literally had it's markings milled off by a routing tool, the community has determined that it's a HCSEMI B210, a single-core MIPS processor running at 810 MHz.
 It appears to be a clone of an ALi Tech chip.
+No SDK is currently available for it, and the device is closed-source.

+### Buttons
+The ABXY are basically a clone of the original SNES controller buttons.
+Although everyone seems to be getting two purple and two lilac coloured buttons, there's a disparity to the _type_ of buttons folks are getting - some get two convex and two concave buttons, others have gotten three concave and one convex, etc..

+It has been reported that both the buttons and the underlying membrane from an original SNES controller can be swapped into the SF2000, which may improve the "feel" of the buttons.
+Note that the SF2000 uses ABXY buttons that have two plastic tabs sticking out to keep them in the shell (at 180 degrees from each other); some after-market SNES-style buttons have _three_ tabs, and won't fit the housing.

+Some folks have modded the stock ABXY buttons on their SF2000s by adding a thin strip of tape or other thin material into the circular depression under each button - this causes the buttons to be raised a bit higher out of the shell, and to not sink as far into the shell when the button is pressed.

+### D-Pad
+Just like the ABXY buttons, the d-pad is a clone of the SNES d-pad.
+It has been reported that an original SNES d-pad and membrane can be swapped into the SF2000 as well.

+### Thumb Stick
+The SF2000 uses a Switch-style thumb stick that does _not_ depress for L2/R2.
+It is compatible with Switch thumb stick third-party covers.

+### Battery
+The SF2000 takes a 18650 type rechargable battery, which is easily user replacable (it's behind a battery door with a screw), and comes with a 1,500mAh one.
+18650 with and without "nubs" both fit fine.
+The console has built-in over-charge protection, but _does not have under-charge protection, so for safety do not leave the console turned on when the battery is low_.
+From when it displays a full-screen low battery indicator, it takes about 3.5 hours to charge the stock battery.
+The green charging light does _not_ turn off when fully charged.

+### Wireless Connectivity
+The SF2000 does not feature WIFI or Bluetooth, but it _does_ have a 2.4Ghz antenna to support local wireless multiplayer using a compatible 2.4Ghz wireless controller for Player 2.
+The Y2 SFC wireless controller and the SF900 wireless controller have both been reported to work fine.

 ---